Mushfiqur Rahim

-Mushfiqur Rahim (মুশফিকুর রহিম; born 9 May 1987) is a Bangladeshi cricketer and the former captain and vice-captain of the Bangladesh national cricket team.
-He is a right-handed middle-order batsman and wicket-keeper in the Bangladesh Cricket Team.
+Mushfiqur Rahim (মুশফিকুর রহিম; born 9 May 1987) is an international cricketer currently representing Bangladesh national cricket team in test format and the former captain of the Bangladesh national cricket team in all formats.
+He is a right-handed middle-order batter and wicket-keeper in the national team.
+He is the all-time highest Bangladeshi run scorer across all three international formats.

-Mushfiqur started his international career in 2005 against England at the age of 16.
+Mushfiqur started his international career in 2005 against England at the age of 18 years and 17 days.
 He was made to play as a specialist batsman in the first Test match of his career.
-He thus became the youngest player to play at Lord's Cricket Stadium.
+He thus became the second-youngest, after Sachin Tendulkar, to play Test cricket at Lord's Cricket Stadium.
 He continued to make consistent contributions down the order with the bat and was more than competent as a keeper for Bangladesh's spin dominated attack.
-His moment of fame came in 2010 in a Test against India.
-Where he scored a quickfire century, the quickest by any Bangladeshi to date.
-He is the 5th most run scorer as a wicketkeeper who has almost 11,000 runs and 400+ dismissals.
+His moment of fame came in 2010 in a Test match against India, where he scored a quickfire century, the quickest by any Bangladeshi to date.
+He is one of the best run scorers as a wicketkeeper, who has 11,000 runs and 400+ dismissals.

-According to Jamie Siddons, the former coach of Bangladesh, Rahim's batting is so versatile that he can bat anywhere in the top order, from one to six.
-He is known as "Mr Dependable" to Bangladeshi fans.
+According to Jamie Siddons, the former coach of Bangladesh, Mushfiqur Rahim's batting is so versatile that he can bat anywhere in the top order, from one to six.
 He is also rated as one of the consistent performers and one of the few keepers to score 1000+ runs in every format.
 He is the highest individual scorer for Bangladesh in Test cricket.
 He is the first and only wicketkeeper-batsman in the history of Test cricket to score two double-hundreds.
 He is also the first and only Bangladeshi batsman to score three double-hundreds in Tests.
 Mushfiqur is the only Bangladeshi player to win 150 international matches.
+In December 2023, he became only the second cricketer in test cricket history after Len Hutton to be given out for obstructing the field, when he physically handled the ball with his gloves during a test match against New Zealand.

 Early life and family

-Mushfiqur Rahim was born on 9 May 1987 in Bogra, Bangladesh.
-Born to Mahbub Habib and Rahima Khatun, he finished his secondary schooling at Bogra Zilla School.
+Mushfiqur Rahim was born on 9 May 1987 in Bogura, Bangladesh.
+Born to Mahbub Habib and Rahima Khatun, he finished his secondary schooling at Bogura Zilla School.
 In between playing cricket, he studied history at the Jahangirnagar University.
-He sat his master's degree examinations in 2012.
-Rahim is a fan of Spanish football team FC Barcelona.
-He is a fan of Argentinian player Messi.
+He graduated with a master's degree from the university in 2012.
 He married Jannatul Kifayet Mondi in 2014.
 Mondi is the sister of Mahmudullah's wife, Jannatul Kawsar Mishti.
-Rahim had a son, Mayan, in 2018.
+Mushfiqur Rahim had a son, Mayan, in 2018.